iashishbhandari/ABNetworkKit/README.md

 ### ABRequestParams

-The `ABRequestParams` represents URLRequest parameters url for GET and body for POST requests.
+The `ABRequestParams` represents parameters for a GET request or body for a POST request.

 ```swift